-Here are some common questions frequently asked by Parents, Guardians and Educators about our fair or the participant's science fair project.
+Here are some common questions frequently asked by Parents, Guardians and Educators about our fair and participants' science fair projects.

 There will be times when the fair is open to the public (see schedule), however during judging no parents are allowed on the floor.
 Anyone wishing to stay during judging will have to wait in the foyer.

 The fair is held at the UFV Envision Athletic Centre, The University of the Fraser Valley, Abbotsford.